Acadia Creation Myth

 - Durwood Dunn's Cades Cove: The Life and Death of a Southern Appalachian Community 1818-1937, 1988, especially Chapter 10 "Death by Eminent Domain".

-The National Park Service in 1982 produced a video on Shendandoah sold and shown to millions of park visitors, The Gift, “which perpetrated the idea of the property as a gift and depicted the mountain residents as poor, illiterate, filthy, barefoot hillbillies who raped the land with their industry.”
-(Eisenfeld, 2014).
-The video was revised in 2001 to admit the forced removals of the helpless residents, but the revised promotion, still being shown, diminishes the significance and acknowledges no violation of ethics; it promotes the sacrifices as for a greater good of urban tourists: “And so it is that citizens of this country and the world now have the good fortune to enjoy the blessings and restorative powers of this beautiful place made special by the foresight, dedication and sacrifice of those people who previously passed [sic] this way.”
+The video was revised in 2001 to admit the forced removals, but the revised promotion, still being shown, diminishes the significance and acknowledges no violation of ethics against the helpless residents; it promotes the sacrifices as for a claimed greater good of urban tourists: “And so it is that citizens of this country and the world now have the good fortune to enjoy the blessings and restorative powers of this beautiful place made special by the foresight, dedication and sacrifice of those people who previously passed [sic] this way.”

 Evolving Boundary Law at Acadia Brings Back Condemnation

-But the National Park Service at Acadia was prohibited by law from directly buying or condemning property — the wealthy Rusticators did not want their own privately kept prime land taken by eminent domain.
+But the National Park Service at Acadia was at the time prohibited by law from directly buying or condemning property — the wealthy Rusticators did not want their own privately kept prime land taken by eminent domain.
 The 1929 Acadia law allowed expansion only by donation and exchange anywhere in Hancock and parts of Knox Counties.

-Last Update: 9/26/22
+Last Update: 07/11/24